Trans-Coordinate Physics: Three and four dimensions

 Space-time directions are chosen for a given partition line in a way that is similar to the procedure in Fig.\ 2.
-Starting with an \mbox{event \textbf{a}} in Fig.\ 6a, move up its partition line a metrical distance $-\Delta$ to event \textbf{b}.
-Then find $\textbf{b}'$ by proceeding down the partition line the same invariant interval $-\Delta$.
-Construct a backward time cone with \textbf{b} at its vertex and a forward time cone with $\textbf{b}'$ at its vertex and identify the closed two-dimensional loop intersection shown in \mbox{Fig.\ 6a} in the limit as $\Delta$ goes to zero.
-In the local inertial system, two perpendicular unit vectors $\hat{x}$ and $\hat{y}$ are chosen along the radius of the circle of radius $\Delta$ that spans the spatial part of the local grid at \mbox{event \textbf{a}}.
-For any $\Delta$, choose a space-like line beginning at \textbf{a} that is aligned with $\hat{x}$ and extends to the circumference of the circle in Fig.\ 6a.
-It intercepts the circle at the event we call $\textbf{c}'$ in \mbox{Eq.\ 2}.
-The space-like line that begins with -$\hat{x}$ intercepts the circle at the event we call \textbf{c} in \mbox{Eq.\ 2}.
-These space-like lines do not have to be `straight', so long as they are initially aligned with the unit vector and intercept the circle in only one place.
+Starting with an event \textbf{a} in Fig.\ 4a, move up its partition line a metrical distance -$\Delta$ to event \textbf{b}.
+Then find $\textbf{b}'$ by proceeding down the partition line the same invariant interval -$\Delta$.
+Construct a backward time cone with \textbf{b} at its vertex and a forward time cone with $\textbf{b}'$ at its vertex and identify their intersection in the space-like two-dimensional loop shown in \mbox{Fig.\ 4a}, in the limit as $\Delta$ goes to zero.
+In the local inertial system, two perpendicular unit vectors $\hat{x}$ and $\hat{y}$ are chosen along the radius of the circle of radius $\Delta$ that spans the spatial part of the grid at event \textbf{a}.
+For any $\Delta$, choose a space-like line going through \textbf{a} that is aligned with $\hat{x}$ and extends to the circumference of the circle in Fig.\ 4a.
+This line will have a single + intercept and a single - intercept, and does not have to be `straight' so long as it is aligned with the unit vector at event \textbf{a}.
+The same will be true of $\hat{y}$ intercepts.

-The spatial grids of nearby events such as \textbf{a} and $\textbf{a}'$ in Fig.\ 6b do not have to line up in any particular way.
-Even if they are in each other's spatial neighborhood for some value of $\Delta$, $\hat{x}$ and $\hat{x}'$ will generally point in different directions.
+The spatial grids of nearby events such as \textbf{a} and $\textbf{a}'$ in Fig.\ 4b do not have to line up in any particular way.
+Even if they are in each other's spatial neighborhood for some value of $\Delta$, their unit vectors $\hat{x}$ and $\hat{x}'$ will generally point in different directions.